AdaRoseCannon/progressive-web-apps-talk/README.md

  * The app is a messaging app it sends emojis and small images.
  * To keep it simple it doesn't use any frame works on the front end.
  * It's just an ordinary web page with some javascript.
+ * I built it mainly focussed on Samsung Web Browser .* Based on Cr44 with some fixes, supports indexedDB, Service Worker, Push Notifications.
+ .* All of the lovely tools to build a web app.

 ## The back end - nothing remarkable.